-How to make loom band bracelets without a loom
+How to make a bracelet without a loom

 Method 1: How to make a loom band bracelet with your fingers (single chain bracelet)

-In this easiest beginner-friendly method, you’ll use your fingers to make a single chain loom band bracelet, or you can use two pencils if you prefer.
+In this easy method, you'll use your fingers (or two pencils) to make a single chain loom band bracelet.

 You will need